harithkf/IIUM-Food-Review-App/README.md

-Sign Up | User need to fill in register form for the first time Log In | User log in to the app using e-mail and password Homepage | Display all cafeterias in IIUM and their business hours Food review pages |
-* Display all food and meals that are available at specific cafeterias.
+Sign Up | User need to fill in register form for the first time Log In | User log in to the app using e-mail and password Homepage | Display all cafeterias in IIUM and their business hours Food review pages | Display all food and meals that are available at specific cafeterias.
-  * Write and view reviews for the meals and cafeterias.
+Food Review pages | Write and view reviews for the meals and cafeterias.
- | Give ratings to the meals in specific cafeterias.
+Food Review pages | Give ratings to the meals in specific cafeterias.
-Take pictures and upload the moments with the meal.
+Food Review pages | Take pictures and upload the moments with the meal.
-Profile page | View users' profile
-Edit profile page | Allow user to edit their profile Firebase | Store users' information
+Food Review pages | Profile page | View users' profile Edit profile page | Allow user to edit their profile Firebase | Store users' information